 Medi-Share is a non-profit, Christian-based medical expense-sharing program.
 Medi-share works by relying on members to take care of one another through financial contributions, as well as prayer.
 Medi-Share has qualities similar to traditional insurance, such as a deductible and premium (the monthly share amount).
 It costs $50 to apply to Medi-Share, and there is a $120 one-time membership fee with the first monthly payment.

-Mira provides an affordable alternative to health insurance at just $45 per month.
+Mira provides an affordable alternative to health insurance at an average of $45 per month.
 This covers affordable lab tests, discounted prescriptions, and low-cost urgent care visits.
 Sign up today to get started.